-As an Engineering Design Coach you will gain valuable teaching experience while sharing your passions and knowledge with new engineering students.
+As an Engineering Design Coach, you will gain valuable teaching experience while sharing your passions and knowledge with new engineering students.

-As an EDC, you would be developing and teaching your own workshops based on your own interests, skills, and desire to learn.
-You will have the opportunity to learn how to use the equipment in the makerspaces and can incorporate them into your workshop, or you can develop a workshop that doesn’t use those tools at all!
+As an EDC, you would be developing and teaching your workshops based on your interests, skills, and desire to learn.
+You will have the opportunity to learn how to use the equipment in the makerspaces and can incorporate them into your workshop, or you can develop a workshop that doesn’t use those tools at all.
 There is no previous equipment or teaching experience required to be an EDC!

 Come fall quarter of the next academic year, you will begin teaching the workshop you designed in spring to the ENGR 106 students.
-Workshops will be taught on a weekly basis, with scheduling and material ordering all done by the EDC program management team.
+Workshops will be taught weekly, with scheduling and material ordering all done by the EDC program management team.
 As the year progresses, you will be encouraged to learn another EDCs workshop or develop a new workshop of your own so you can continue to learn about our equipment, practice your lesson planning and teaching skills, and remain engaged throughout the year.

 Each quarter, there will be up to two or three additional trainings that you will be required to attend.
-At these trainings we will offer additional leadership curriculum and professional development seminars, as well as allowing you the opportunity to bond and work with your fellow EDCs to improve your workshops.
+At these trainings we will offer additional leadership curriculum and professional development seminars, as well as allowing you to bond and work with your fellow EDCs to improve your workshops.
 Trainings will be scheduled a quarter in advance to provide ample planning time.

 Prepare course materials